CtrlSt4rk/opfavx512/README.md

-This is the source code of the OPF, modified to add parallelism.
+This is the source code of the OPF, modified to add parallelism and AVX-512 support on LibOPF-List.

 Here is a brief description of the contents: